 Harry's Arctic Heroes is a moving and inspiring documentary series that showcases the bravery and determination of four wounded soldiers as they take on one of the toughest challenges in the world.
 It's a testament to the power of human resilience and the enduring spirit of the British Armed Forces.
 Through breathtaking footage and personal interviews, viewers are given a glimpse into the lives of these incredible men and the struggles they have faced, while also highlighting the importance of rehabilitation and support for wounded veterans.
 Overall, it's a show that leaves a lasting impression and reminds us of the courage and sacrifice of those who serve their country.

-Harry's Arctic Heroes is a series that is currently running and has 1 seasons (2 episodes).
-The series first aired on August 23, 2011.
+Harry's Arctic Heroes is a series that ran for 1 seasons (2 episodes) between August 23, 2011 and on BBC